okta/okta-sdk-nodejs/README.md

 It is also possible to provide configuration through environment variables or YAML files.
 Please see [Configuration](#configuration) for examples.

 All interactions with the [Okta Platform API] is done through client methods.
-Some examples are below, but for a full list of methods please refer to the JsDoc page for the [ApiClient].
+Some examples are below, but for a full list of methods please refer to the JsDoc page for the [Client].

 ### OAuth 2.0 Authentication